 Hello SOTGC community,

 This is a post I’ve been thinking about for a couple weeks now.
 Lately I’ve been having a lot of talks with my boss and some of my other co-workers on the importance of “getting so comfortable with objection handling, that you almost look forward to it.”
-Does this sound weird coming from someone who earns a living from selling a product…and you’d think the LAST thing I want is to come up against objections during this process?
+Does this sound weird coming from someone who earns a living from selling a product?
+You would think the LAST thing I want is to come up against objections during this process, right?
 Of course it sounds weird…but the reality of the situation is that in sales you will come across WAY more objections than you will agreements, so you might as well embrace it.
-Unless your job is to sell winning lottery tickets, French fries that won’t make you gain weight, and chocolate that won’t make you break out in acne…I’m pretty sure you won’t come across ANY objections if you sell those products.
+Unless your job is to sell winning lottery tickets, fat free French fries, and calorie free chocolate…I’m pretty sure you won’t come across ANY objections if you sell those products.

-Let’s face it ladies and gentleman…no one likes to hear that someone doesn’t like or believe in the product or service we so passionately believe in, that we are willing to make a living off of our belief in it.
+Let’s face it ladies and gentleman…no one likes to hear that someone doesn’t like the product or service we so passionately believe in.
 Kind of like no athlete (at least not in the beginning of their career) enjoys the grueling hours of physical conditioning they have to go through to compete at a professional level.
-But if you look at the championship games, at the Olympics, at any professional level sport, when two opponents are evenly matched in talent, a lot of the times the victor is the athlete (or team) who is in has the best conditioning.
+But if you look at the championship games, at the Olympics, at any professional level sport, when two opponents are evenly matched in talent, a lot of the times the victor is the athlete (or team) who has had the best conditioning.
 It’s an uncomfortable and grueling process, but it must be done and there is no way to be “one of the best” if you don’t accept, embrace, and revel in it.

 So how about you?
 Have you been on a REALLY long “treasure hunt” lately?
 It doesn’t have to be sales, it could be regarding a promotion or new position that you’re going after.
 Have you been aware of the clues/objections that have been fed to you along the way?
 Have you addressed them properly so that the person who sent them your way is now comfortable enough to move forward in the process with you?
 And if not…is there a possibility to backtrack, pick up those clues, address them with the “clue giver” and then move forward from there?
 I’ve noticed that every time I successfully handle an objection that is given to me, the person who tossed out the objection in the first place, suddenly becomes one of my biggest supporters and actually sends me hints and tips along this “treasure hunt” that is my job.